 \section{Discussions}

-In this paper, we present a two-stage Bayesian adaptive design for phase I-II cancer clinical trials that allows robust sharing of efficacy data across stages.
-In two-stage designs, stage II has been traditionally analyzed independently from stage I, at least so when analysing the efficacy data.
-One justification for this disconnection has been that stage I and stage II populations were not exactly the same, which could lead to potentially different dose-efficacy profiles.
+Motivated by a real phase I-II trial that combines continuous dose levels of cisplatin and cabazitaxel involving two different populations of patients with advanced prostate cancer, in this paper we present a phase I-II design in two stages that allows robust integration of efficacy data across relevant patient populations.
 The main contribution of this article lies in the formal consideration about the uncertainty around the potentially different dose-efficacy profiles across stages.
-Motivated by an application to a phase I-II trial of the combination of cisplatin and cabazitaxel in patients with advanced prostate cancer, we propose to employ a robust Bayesian hierarchical model that allows each stage-specific main effects set of parameters to be exchangeable or nonexchangeable with the set of parameters from the other stage so that efficacy information can be shared across stages.
-In other words, the key idea is to exploit any potential similarities between the dose-efficacy profiles so as to borrow information, while avoiding too optimistic borrowing under the presence of inconsistency across stages.
+We propose to employ a robust Bayesian hierarchical random-effects model to allow sharing of information on the efficacy across stages, assuming that the related parameters are either exchangeable or nonexchangeable.
+In other words, the key idea is to exploit any potential similarities between the dose-efficacy profiles so as to borrow information, while avoiding too optimistic borrowing under the presence of data inconsistency across stages.
 This proposal requires specification of the prior probability that the main effects set of parameters are exchangeable across stages.